siriad86/academic-kickstart/content/home/publications.md

-2020.
-Dahlum, Sirianne and Wig, Tore.
+Dahlum, Sirianne and Wig, Tore (2020).
 Peace above the glass ceiling: Historical female empowerment and civil conflict, 1800-2017.
 Forthcoming in *International Studies Quarterly*.

-2020.
-Dahlum, Sirianne and Wig, Tore.
+Dahlum, Sirianne and Wig, Tore (2020).
 Chaos on Campus.
 Universities and mass political protest.
 Forthcoming in *Comparative Political Studies*.

-2019.
-Dahlum, Sirianne, Carl Henrik Knutsen and Tore Wig.
+Dahlum, Sirianne, Carl Henrik Knutsen and Tore Wig (2019).
 "Who Revolts?
 Empirically Revisiting the Social Origins of Democracy".
 Forthcoming in *Journal of Politics*.

-2019.
-Dahlum, Sirianne.
+Dahlum, Sirianne (2019).
 "Students in the streets: Education and nonviolent conflict", forthcoming in *Comparative Political Studies*.

-2018.
-Lührmann, Anna, Valeriya Mechkova, Sirianne Dahlum, Laura Maxwell, Moa Ohlin, Constanza Sanhuza Petrarca, Rachel Sigman, Matthew Wilson and Staffan I. Lindberg.
-2018.
+Lührmann, Anna, Valeriya Mechkova, Sirianne Dahlum, Laura Maxwell, Moa Ohlin, Constanza Sanhuza Petrarca, Rachel Sigman, Matthew Wilson and Staffan I. Lindberg (2018).
 State of the World 2017: Autocratization and Exclusion? *Democratization. (open access)

 2018.
 Dahlum, Sirianne and Carl Henrik Knutsen.
 "Do Democracies Provide Better Education?
 Revisiting the Democracy–Human Capital Link". *World Development* 94(1): 186-199 (link).

-2018.
-Dahlum, Sirianne and Tore Wig.
+Dahlum, Sirianne and Tore Wig (2018).
 “Educating Demonstrators: Education and Mass Protest in Africa”,  forthcoming in *Journal of Conflict Resolution*, DOI: 10.1177/0022002717721394.

-2017.
-Dahlum, Sirianne and Carl Henrik Knutsen.
+Dahlum, Sirianne and Carl Henrik Knutsen (2017).
 "What Counts as Evidence?
 Panel Data and the Empirical Evaluation of Revised Modernization Theory",  *British Journal of Political Science*.
 47(2): 473-478.

-2017.
-Dahlum, Sirianne and Carl Henrik Knutsen.
+Dahlum, Sirianne and Carl Henrik Knutsen (2017).
 "Democracy by demand?
 Reinvestigating the effect of self-expression values on political regime type",  *British Journal of Political Science*.
 47(2): 437-461.

 #### PhD Thesis

-2018.
-Dahlum, Sirianne.
+Dahlum, Sirianne (2019).
 Schooling for dissent?
 Education, autocratic regime instability and transitions to democracy.

 #### Reports and commissioned research

+The conflict - inequality trap?
+Linking internal armed conflict to horizontal inequality (with Håvard Nygård, Siri Rustad and Gudrun Østby).
 2019.
-“The conflict - inequality trap?
-Linking internal armed conflict to horizontal inequality” (with Håvard Nygård, Siri Rustad and Gudrun Østby).
 Background paper for the UNDP Human Development Report 2019.

+V-Dem Annual Democracy Report 2018.
+Democracy Facing Global Challenges (with Anna Lührmann,  Staffan I. Lindberg, Laura Maxwell, Valeriya Mechkova, Moa Olin, Shreeya Pillai, Constanza Sanhueza Petrarca, Rachel Sigman, Natalia Stepanova.)
 2018.
-V-Dem Annual Democracy Report 2018.
-Democracy Facing Global Challenges. (with Anna Lührmann,  Staffan I. Lindberg, Laura Maxwell, Valeriya Mechkova, Moa Olin, Shreeya Pillai, Constanza Sanhueza Petrarca, Rachel Sigman, Natalia Stepanova.)
 V-Dem Institute, University of Gothenburg.

+Does political inclusion and civil rights protection promote economic development? (with Valeriya Mechkova).
 2018.
-“Does political inclusion and civil rights protection promote economic development?” (with Valeriya Mechkova).
 Research paper commissioned by USAID

-2018.
-“Women’s Rights and Political Empowerment in Benin, Bolivia, Malawi and Morocco.”   (with Constanza Petrarcha and Moa Olin).
-Thematic Report.
-Series 2019:4.
+Women’s Rights and Political Empowerment in Benin, Bolivia, Malawi and Morocco  (with Constanza Petrarcha and Moa Olin).
+Thematic Report Series 2019:4.
 The Varieties of Democracies Institute.
 Paper prepared for the European Commission

+Women in Politics and Good Governance (with Constanza Petrarcha).
 2018.
-Women in Politics and Good Governance (with Constanza Petrarcha).
-Researc hpaper commissioned by USAID.
+Research paper commissioned by USAID.

+The economic costs of the shrinking civil space: Civil liberties and economic growth (with Carl Henrik Knutsen and Staffan Lindberg).
 2018.
-"The economic costs of the shrinking civil space: Civil liberties and economic growth." (with Carl Henrik Knutsen and Staffan Lindberg).
-Research paper commissioned by global nonprofit initiative B-Team
+Research paper commissioned by the global nonprofit initiative B-Team